-However, under the Ryan Haight Act, buprenorphine can’t be prescribed without a face-to-face consultation; where a patient history is taken, and the current problem and treatment approach are discussed during the office visit.
-Nance and his associates new proposal is a comprehensive approach: to consult with the patient via a camera so the MAT provider can see the patient’s face; and the patient will be accompanied by a counselor, nurse, or mid-level prescriber.
+However, under the Ryan Haight Act, buprenorphine can’t be prescribed without a face-to-face consultation, where a patient history is taken and the current problem and treatment approach are discussed during the office visit.
+Nance and his associates’ new proposal is a comprehensive approach: to consult with the patient via a camera so that the MAT provider can see the patient’s face, and the patient will be accompanied by a counselor, nurse, or mid-level prescriber.
 “But still, the DEA won’t let us do this,” said Nance.

 Lawmakers Call for Change

 Issues with the Ryan Haight Act have been recognized at National Council, where vice president for policy and advocacy, Rebecca Farley David, has called for amendments to be made to increase access to Suboxone treatment.
 She first noticed problems with this law when some psychiatrists in Texas had difficulties prescribing controlled substances because their patients didn’t have a pharmacy.
 She stated that “The Ryan Haight Act was enacted to crack down on illegal online pharmacies, and we supported it… But there are some exceptions, and telemedicine is one of those exceptions.”